 The Company does not have a dividend policy in place and has never declared or paid dividends on the Ordinary Shares.
-Any future dividend payment will be made at the discretion of the Company's Board of Directors and will depend on its assessment of earnings, capital requirements, the operating and financial condition of the Company and any other factor that the Company's Board of Directors deems necessary to consider in the circumstances.
+Any future dividend payment will be made at the discretion of the Company's Board of Directors and would depend on its assessment of earnings, capital requirements, the operating and financial condition of the Company and any other factor that the Company's Board of Directors deems appropriate in the circumstances.